SalesConnection/Caction-Support/docs/Admin_Reset_App_Access.md

-## How does  Admin Assist Reset App?
+## How does an Admin Reset App Access for a User?

 *Note: This feature allows admin to kick out users and perform resetting actions in situations where users have resigned, uninstalled the app, or consistently offline.